zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 Both Drizzle and Prisma provide fully-typed database client APIs.
 However, their philosophies are quite different.

 Drizzle positions itself more like a "SQL query builder".
 Its query syntax directly mirrors how you write a query in SQL, of course, with the benefit of a fluent API, static type-checking, IDE auto-completion, etc. That implies to make good use of Drizzle, you need to have a good understanding of SQL and feel comfortable with "thinking in SQL".
 Let me use the following example to explain what I mean here.

-As mentioned in the [Requirements](#requirements) section, a `Post` is readable to everyone if one of the following satisfies:
+As mentioned in the [Requirements](#requirements) section, to list `Post`s readable to the current user, we need to find the items that match any of the following conditions:

-1. It's published
+1. It's published and the current user is a member of the space it belongs to
-2. The reading user is its author
+2. The current user is its author
-3. The reading user is the owner of the space it belongs to
+3. The current user is the owner of the space it belongs to
-4. The reading user is an admin of the space it belongs to
+4. The current user is an admin of the space it belongs to

-In Drizzle, this requires the following code:
+In Drizzle, this requires the following code (some non-trivial SQL construction!):

 ```ts
 db